antixenoinitiative/axiwiki/builds.md

   ![alliance-chieftain.png](/img/alliance-chieftain.png =250x){.align-right}
   #### **Alliance Chieftain (Shieldless)**

   While the Alliance Chieftain is the undisputed AX meta in solo, the gauss cannons that are so heavily favored by its hardpoint layout do leave some Ammo capacity to be desired.
-However the  Chieftain is able to effortlessly cold orbit, and especially with closeby re-arms, will still be immensely effective.
+However the  Chieftain is able to effortlessly cold orbit and, especially with closeby re-arms, will still be immensely effective.

   - Speed: ⭐⭐⭐⭐⭐